 Ever since the very first Pixar movie, Toy Story, debuted in 1995, the studio has followed a fascinating tradition.

 They’ve listed the names of any babies born to the staff responsible for the movie in that film’s credits.

-Those names appear at the very end, under the heading Production Babies.
-Because, well, these babies arrived during the movie’s creation.
+They’re at the very end, and they’re called Production Babies.
+Because, well, they arrived during the movie’s production.

-Pixar Animation Studios officially became part of Walt Disney Studios in 2006.
-Disney now follows the same custom, as do several other animation shops.
+As of 2006, Pixar Animation Studios officially became part of Walt Disney Studios in 2006.
+They now follow the custom, as do several other animation houses.

-Released in 2023, Elemental marks the studio’s 27th feature film.
-Lists vary in length, but well over 650 births have been celebrated this way.
+Released in 2022, Lightyear marks the studio’s 26th feature film.
+Lists vary in length, but well over 600 births have been celebrated this way.

-Despite sharing the names, the end credits aren’t exactly birth announcements.
-They don’t share gender, date – or even year – of birth, or the parent’s role on the film.
-A handful of lists might note twins.
+The lists give no indication of gender, date – or even year – of birth, or the parent’s role on the film.
+A handful of lists have noted twins.
 Occasionally, if two Production Babies share a first name, the initial of their surname (presumably) is also included.

-More things we don’t know: are parents are asked how to credit their children?
-Presumably that’s the case, right?)
+It’s first names only, and we don’t know if parents are asked how to credit their children.
+(Though presumably that’s the case, right?)
 So Lightyear’s Maggie might be Margaret – or something else entirely.
 We just don’t know.